 The 11-port layout includes 3x USB 3.2 (10Gbps), 2x USB 3.0, 1x USB-C downstream, 1x HDMI, 1x DisplayPort, 1G Ethernet, an SDXC card reader, and 3.5mm audio out.
 That's enough peripheral capacity for a full hybrid-work setup including drawing tablet, audio interface, and webcam without a separate hub.

 Where it falls short: The dock won't help M1 or M2 base chips drive a second display since those chips physically can't output two streams via USB-C Alt Mode regardless of the dock.
-For those chips, the Anker Prime DL7400 is the right fallback.
+M3 base MacBooks can drive two external displays only with the lid closed, so this is not the cleanest path if you want the built-in display open.
+For those cases, the Anker Prime DL7400 is the right fallback.
 The unit is also heavier than a compact KVM since it doubles as a full docking station; if you only need switching and not the extra ports, the StarTech below is more efficient.

 AV Access KVM Switch Dock 2 Monitors 2 Laptops: Best USB-C Dual-Monitor Value